What is Turkish coffee and how do you make it? A barista's guide

 (Image credit: Getty Images)

-The sweet treats, in other words, my favorite part are a must have with your coffee.
-Turkish delights, as the name might suggest, are a national delicacy.
+The sweet treats, in other words, my favorite part, are a must-have with your coffee.
+Turkish delight, like this from Walmart, as the name might suggest, is a national delicacy.
 Pairing the light, floral, fragrant notes of Turkish delights with the rich, intense drink is a match made in heaven.
-If you order Turkish coffee in Greece, where they call it 'domestic coffee', you'll be given a slice of homemade baklava.
+If you order Turkish coffee in Greece, where they call it 'domestic coffee', you'll be given a slice of homemade baklava, like this from Walmart.
 These sweet treats are a reason why it's best not to have sugar in your Turkish coffee: you'll enjoy the balance of bitter coffee and sweet treats.

 Traditionally, Turkish coffee was warmed on the sand and some purists will still choose hot sand over a stove.
 However, not many in America have hot sand pits ready for Turkish coffee and the stove won't do a bad job.